TourBySpot

 La Scala Museum

-Explore La Scala Museum in Milan, Italy, a treasure trove of opera history with costumes, instruments, and a glimpse into the famous Teatro alla Scala.
+Explore La Scala Museum in Milan, Italy, a treasure trove of operatic history and theatrical artifacts located within the renowned Teatro alla Scala.

 Overview